Working fund set up in condominiums

 • Where the amount of contributions to the works fund exceeds the amount of the estimated budget

-• And where the amount of the work fund exceeds 50% the amount of work foreseen in the adopted TPP
+• Or where the amount of the work fund exceeds 50% the amount of work foreseen in the adopted TPP.

-The condominium trustee must open a separate bank account, paid in the name of the condominium syndicate, into which contributions to the work fund are paid without delay.
+The condominium trustee must open a separate bank account, remunerated in the name of the condominium syndicate, on which contributions to the work fund are paid directly.

 The bank account may be opened in a bank chosen by the liquidator or by the general meeting of the co-owners.